|

 tough.
 Character also determines how you play the game – selfishly or

+with fairness, sportsmanship and grace.
 Echo: How has your ACS experience helped you in your

+public service career of 40 years?
 Mr Chan: I would say ACS provided me with invaluable

 leadership training.
 It is not too different leading ACS’s top